ReactiveCocoa/ReactiveCocoa/README.md

 ## Disposables
 The `-[RACSubscribable subscribe:]` method returns a `RACDisposable`.
 That disposable encapsulates the tasks necessary to stop and clean up the subscription.
 You can call `-dispose` on a disposable to end your subscription manually.
 Typically you won't need to manually track or dispose of disposables.
 They're automatically called by RAC as part of the subscribable's lifecycle.

+## Debugging
+Once your code starts using RAC, it can become difficult to debug all of the asynchronous calls, especially when a crash occurs.
+On Mac OS X 10.8 and later, RAC can be configured to trace asynchronous GCD calls.

+To make use of this feature:

+1. Edit your application's build scheme.
+1. In the "Run" action, switch to the "Arguments" tab.
+1. Under "Environment Variables", add `DYLD_INSERT_LIBRARIES` with a value of `@executable_path/../Frameworks/ReactiveCocoa.framework/ReactiveCocoa`.
+This will require `ReactiveCocoa.framework` to be copied into your application bundle.

+Then, when a crash occurs, the asynchronous backtrace will automatically be logged.
+You can also manually print it out (e.g., at a breakpoint) by invoking `[RACBacktrace printBacktrace]`.

+Because this depends on the dynamic linker, this feature does not work on iOS.

 ## More info
 [ReactiveCocoa](https://github.com/github/ReactiveCocoa) works on both Mac and iOS.
 Check out the [Mac](https://github.com/github/ReactiveCocoa/tree/master/GHAPIDemo) demo project for some practical examples.